AnushreeJ13/Ehsaas/README.md

 ## Acknowledgements

 - Firebase, CometChat, HuggingFace, and Google Maps APIs for powering key functionalities.
-- Special thanks to everyone who tested and provided feedback.
+- Gratitude to everyone who tested and provided feedback.